 — justinburt1 (@justinburt1) June 29, 2013

+Talk about the perfect marriage of online and offline marketing.
 I’m not sure whether Brunier is a dedicated member of the Art Institute of Chicago staff, part of a social media agency, an actor hired for the duration of the exhibit, or some combination of all three.
-[Update: The Art Institute has paired up with Leo Burnett for this promotion.]
 But here’s the thing – I don’t need to know.
 Jean-Paul has taken a life of his own and has publicized this exhibition in a completely new way.
 He has transcended advertising for the exhibit and is now a part of the entire experience.

 — Leah Karabenick (@Karabeaner17) June 26, 2013